 and querySelectorAll()

-methods can be applied to the entire document or to a specific element.
+methods to the entire document or a specific element.
 The search will also go through all the descendants, as usual.

 The predicate el.matches(css)